chibisov/drf-extensions/docs/index.md

 #### Default key constructor

-`DefaultKeyConstructor` is located in `rest_framework_extensions.key_constructor.constructors` module and constructs a key from unique method id, request format and request language.
-It has next implementation:
+`DefaultKeyConstructor` is located in `rest_framework_extensions.key_constructor.constructors` module and constructs a key from unique *method* id, request format and request language.
+It has the following implementation:

     class DefaultKeyConstructor(KeyConstructor):
         unique_method_id = bits.UniqueMethodIdKeyBit()
         format = bits.FormatKeyBit()
         language = bits.LanguageKeyBit()

 #### How key constructor works